DinoChiesa/Apigee-Java-Simple-MultipartForm/README.md

 You can find an example proxy bundle that uses the policy, [here in this repo](bundle/apiproxy).
 The example proxy accepts a post.

+You must deploy the proxy in order to invoke it.

 Invoke it like this:

 ```